Resources

 Remote Access Accounting Services (RaaS)

-RaaS provides businesses with secure, cloud-based access to their accounting data, enabling remote processing, maintenance, and real-time collaboration with accountants from any location
+RaaS provides businesses with secure, cloud-based access to accounting data, enabling remote processing and real-time collaboration with accountants from any location.

 Reconciliation

-Reconciliation is the process of comparing and verifying two sets of financial records, such as bank statements and accounting books, to ensure accuracy and identify discrepancies.
+Reconciliation is the process of comparing and verifying two sets of financial records, such as bank statements and accounting books, to ensure accuracy.

 Referral Marketing

-Referral Marketing is a strategy that encourages existing customers to recommend a product or service to others.
-It leverages word-of-mouth to acquire new customers, often by rewarding the referrer, the new customer, or both.
+Referral Marketing encourages existing customers to recommend a product or service to others, leveraging word-of-mouth to acquire new customers.

 Refunds & Returns

-Refunds & Returns describe the process where a customer sends a purchased item back to the seller (return) and receives their money back (refund).
-This process is a key part of retail operations and customer service policy.
+Refunds & Returns describe the process where a customer sends a purchased item back and receives their money back — a key part of retail operations.

 Real-Time Reporting

-Real-Time Reporting is the process of collecting and displaying data as it is generated, allowing businesses to monitor activities and performance with minimal delay.
-It provides instant insights for immediate decision-making.
+Real-Time Reporting is collecting and displaying data as it is generated, allowing businesses to monitor activities with minimal delay for immediate decision-making.

 Retained Earnings

-Retained Earnings are the cumulative net profits a company keeps after paying out dividends to shareholders.
-Instead of being distributed, this money is reinvested back into the business to fund growth, pay down debt, or purchase assets.
+Retained Earnings are the cumulative net profits a company keeps after paying dividends, reinvested to fund growth, pay down debt, or purchase assets.

 Return on Ad Spend (ROAS)